 First things first

-The year before the events, Fulgencio Batista, a powerful military man, and the former president both by electoral means and by a coup, was competing in new elections, but the polls did not end up favoring him.
+The year before the events, Fulgencio Batista, a powerful military man, and the former president both by electoral means and by a coup were competing in new elections, but the polls did not end up favoring him.
 Four months after the elections began, he decided to carry out a new coup d'état, and although this time there was no violence, thousands of students and workers organized to protest.
 One of these organizations was the Orthodox Youth, our protagonists in the assault.

 It was in the early hours of the morning of July 26, 1953, when the 26-year-old lawyer Fidel Castro led some 160 men and women to attack the Moncada Barracks, which was occupied by Santiago's army.
 The strategy was to attack this point, which remained in the east of the Island of Cuba, far enough away from other military points that could go to the aid of the former.
 Castro hoped that the attack would provoke a general uprising against Batista, but most of the attackers were killed and Castro and his brother Raúl were arrested and imprisoned.